hazkeel27/readme-generator/README.md

 ![sample readme screenshot](demo-readme-file/demo-readme-screenshot.png)

-Following is a video demonstrating the how to run the application in the terminal. 🎥
+Following is a video demonstrating how to run the application in the terminal. 🎥

 [![Video Demo](https://img.youtube.com/vi/ruoO-bGWjFw/0.jpg)](https://www.youtube.com/watch?v=ruoO-bGWjFw)